nunchuk-io/resources/content/getting-started/networkSettings/_index.en.md

 #### Switching to Testnet
 <hr>

+{{< notice info >}}
+Please do NOT change to testnet unless you know what you are doing.
+"The testnet is an alternative Bitcoin blockchain to be used for testing.
+Testnet coins are separate and distinct from actual bitcoin, and are never supposed to have any value.
+This allows application developers or bitcoin testers to experiment, without having to use real bitcoin or worrying about breaking the main bitcoin chain." - You can read more <u>[here](https://en.bitcoin.it)</u>.
+{{< /notice >}}

 1. Log into your account (not required) or continue as guest. <br/><br/>
 <img src = loginScreen.png alt = "Login screen (Screenshot)"/>
 2. Open the application settings from the bottom left profile button.<br/><br/>